bit-broker/website/content/en/docs/coordinator/entity-types.md

 You can obtain the details of an existing entity type by issuing an `HTTP/GET` to the `/entity/:eid` end-point.

-In order to obtain details of an entity type, you must know it's entity type ID (`eid`).
+In order to obtain details of an entity type, you must know its entity type ID (`eid`).

 ```shell
 curl http://bbk-coordinator:8001/v1/entity/country \